alanrogers/eghop/src/suggested.md

    reflects a more complex history involving more than one episode of admixture."

-1. [Wang et al. 2020][wang20:plog] Tracking human population structure through time from whole genome sequences.

-  * These authors introduce a new method for inferring the deep history of population size and admixture.
-Using this method, they "detect traces of extremely deep ancestry between some African populations, with around 1% of ancestry dating to divergences older than a million years ago."

 1. [Hubisz, Williams, and Siepel.
 2020][hubisz20:plog] Mapping gene flow between ancient hominins through demography-aware inference of the ancestral recombination graph.